LohanVaddepally/networking-labs-portfolio/README.md

 TCP/IP, VLANs, OSPF, ACLs, STP
 Network diagrams and lab documentation
 Each folder in this repository represents an individual lab or assignment and includes configuration files, diagrams, and a short explanation of the work performed.

+## How to Review These Labs
+Each lab folder contains:
+- A PDF with objectives, topology, and configurations
+- Cisco Packet Tracer (.pkt) files where applicable
+- Network diagrams and screenshots

+Reviewers can open any lab folder and directly access the lab documentation.